joy2362/joy2362/README.md

 - 👋 Hi, I’m Abdullah Zahid
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Laravel and nosql
+- 🌱 I’m currently learning Laravel, vue.js & nuxt.js
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Abdullahzahidjoy@gmail.com
+- 📫 How to reach me abdullahzahidjoy@gmail.com

 <!---
 joy2362/joy2362 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.